 For more than 20 years we've built and cared for trails, written plans and raised money.
-This year we have an amazing opportunity, one with significant cost, but one we absolutely cannot pass up: building the Hinchee Trail.
+Now we are fulfilling a dream: connecting the greenway network to Carvins Cove by building the Hinchee Trail.

 LEARN ABOUT OUR WORK!